cid-doc/cid-doc.github.io/README.md

 >**Note:** Whenever a change is made through this função, a copy of the affected files in the state before modification is stored in the `/var/lib/cid/backups/mod` directory.

 #### Block logon <a name="block" />
 This function restricts logon in the system to a specific user or group of the domain.
-When selecting it you must inform the **account type** (User or Group), and the **account name**.
+When selecting it you must inform the **Account type** (User or Group) and the **Account name**.
 If no type is selected, the _User_ type is assumed by default.

 #### Unblock logon <a name="unblock" />
 This function removes the logon restriction applied by the [block logon](#block) function.

 #### Manage domain accounts in local groups <a name="account" />
+This function allows you to associate domain user accounts with local system groups so that they can perform special tasks or routines that require administrative privileges.

+The CID is based on the system's default user account (usually the first user account created on the system) to determine these local groups.
+You specify any other user using the defaultuserid parameter in the cid.conf file.
+You can also inform other specific groups, of which this user is not a member, using the localgroups parameter in cid.conf.

+In the Add account option, you must inform the type and name of the account in the same way as when using the block logon function.

+Note that on Unix systems there is no group nesting.
+Therefore, when a group account is added, members of that group are individually associated with local groups as they log on to this system.
+If you enter an asterisk at the end of the group name (group name *), all of its members will be immediately associated.
+If the user is removed from the domain group, the user will be automatically removed from local groups on a next login to this computer.

+The Remove Account option lists domain accounts added to local groups and allows you to select them for removal.

+Note: Members of the domain administrators group are already associated with local groups by default.

 #### Manage shares <a name="shares" />